jakerosin/gb-show/README.md

 ## Alternatives

 `gb-show` is intended for downloading and organizing medium to large batches of Giant Bomb videos, for personal archival or viewing through programs like Plex.
-Although it can be used to download just a few of your favorite videos or the latest releases for the week, this isn't its primary purpose.
+Although it can be used to quickly fetch just a few of your favorite videos or the latest releases for the week, this isn't its primary purpose.

 If `gb-show` seems overly complicated, or too specific in functionality for you, try [gb-dl](https://github.com/lightpohl/gb-dl), which has a simpler interface designed around downloading individual videos rather than show or season batches.

-You could also download them directly from the [Giant Bomb](https://www.giantbomb.com) website!
+You could also download videos directly from the [Giant Bomb](https://www.giantbomb.com) website!